Singh: Nepal

 Singh is a common name in Nepal; the appellation has acquired caste-neutral status due to its wide scale adoption by many members of Nepali society.
 Some notable examples of Nepalis with the middle name/surname Singh are:

 Amar Singh Thapa, Ranodip Singh, and Pratap Singh Shah.

 Outside South Asia

 Singh is a common Hindu name in Guyana.
 Some Indian immigrants to British Guiana are believed to have adopted surnames traditionally associated with high caste status, including Sharma and Tiwari (Brahmin), as well as Singh (Kshatriya).

-A section of around a million adherents of Sikhism that live abroad in Western countries only keep Singh or Kaur as their last name.
-This has caused legal problems in immigration procedures, especially in Canada.
-For a decade, the Canadian High Commission in New Delhi stated in letters to its Sikh clients that "the names Kaur and Singh do not qualify for the purpose of immigration to Canada", requiring people with these surnames to adopt new ones.
-The ban was denounced by the Sikh community, after which the Citizenship and Immigration Canada announced it was dropping the policy, calling the whole issue a misunderstanding based on a "poorly worded" letter.
+Around a million adherents of Sikhism that live in Western countries only keep Singh or Kaur as their last name.
+This has caused problems with immigration applications, especially to Canada.
+For a decade, the Canadian High Commission in New Delhi stated in letters to its Sikh clients that "the names Kaur and Singh do not qualify for the purpose of immigration to Canada", with the effect of requiring people with these surnames to adopt another name (such as one historically used in their family).
+When the World Sikh Organization raised the issue with Citizenship and Immigration Canada in 2007, the department announced a day later that it was dropping the policy and admitted that it had used a "poorly worded" form letter.
+The department denied that its intent was to ask applicants to change their names, a claim which an immigration lawyer condemned as outrageous and reminiscent of post-colonial Anglicization for administrative convenience.